Custom Socks: Knit to Fit Your Feet

 Interested in sock knitting books?
 This is Custom Socks: Knit to Fit Your Feet, by Kate Atherley.
 This book is going to help you solve all of your sock-knitting woes!
 This collection of sock knitting patterns will help you make socks for yourself, and socks to gift to others.
 If you have ever found that standard sock sizes don’t work for your feet, this book will really be indispensable!

-Some of the links in this post are affiliate links to Amazon.
-If you click one and then make a purchase, I will earn a small commission at no additional cost to you.
-Thank you for supporting my business!
+This post contains affiliate links.
+If you click one and make a purchase, I will earn a small commission at no additional cost to you.
+See my disclosure for details.

-Let’s talk about making socks for other people.
+Let’s talk about making hand-knit socks for other people.
 Have you ever gifted handmade socks? or wanted to?
 There are great charts in here that will help you with measuring a foot, or with estimating sock size based on shoe size.
 Or, if you have only some of the needed measurements there are charts to help you estimate the rest.

 Here are a few of my favorite patterns from this book:

 ETA: I’ve actually now knit all three of the above sock patterns myself, and others from this book.
 It’s been my go-to source for sock patterns since I received it!

 If you’re looking to dive further into sock knitting to help yourself knit better socks, you’ll want to look this book over!